 The Muslim View

-Commenting on the above verses, the renowned Qur’anic translator and commentator, Yusuf Ali states, “The Qur’anic teaching is that Christ was not crucified nor killed by the Jews . . . .”2 The Muslim apologist and author Ahmed Deedat agrees, “On the subject of the crucifixion the Muslim is told in no uncertain terms in the Holy Qur’an . . . that they did not kill Him, not did they crucify Him.”3 Therefore the Qur’anic teaching is clearly that Jesus did not die by crucifixion, which is in direct contrast to Christianity which says there is no salvation apart from the cross (Mt.
+Commenting on the above verses, the renowned Qur’anic translator and commentator, Yusuf Ali states, “The Qur’anic teaching is that Christ was not crucified nor killed by the Jews . . . .”2 The Muslim apologist and author Ahmed Deedat agrees, “On the subject of the crucifixion the Muslim is told in no uncertain terms in the Holy Qur’an . . . that they did not kill Him, nor did they crucify Him.”3 Therefore the Qur’anic teaching is that Jesus did not die by crucifixion, which is in direct contrast to Christianity which says there is no salvation apart from the cross, (Mt.
 26:28; Mk.
 14:22-24; cf. 1 Cor.
 1:18).
-Putting all theological beliefs aside, what does the evidence suggest?
-Did Jesus really die by crucifixion or did he just appear dead?
+Putting all theological assumptions aside, what does the evidence suggest?
+Did Jesus really die by crucifixion or did he just appear to be dead?

 The Historical Evidence

 #1 Eyewitness' Sources

 There are many streams of evidence from which one can argue for the historicity of Christ’s death by crucifixion, of which I will use only a few.
 The first line of evidence for Jesus’ crucifixion is from the testimony of eyewitness' sources.
 Many Muslims do not believe there is eyewitness' material in the accounts of the crucifixion of Jesus.
 In fact, one Muslim claims that:

 “Not a single one of the Christians was a witness with them [the Jews].
 Rather the apostles kept a distance through fear, and not one of them witnessed the crucifixion.”
 4